 CSC have so much potential to grow, and there’s a desire for new blood, but at what cost?
 As Noah says with one last drag, “What we want is a new era … after our time”.

 I say my goodbyes and begin the hunt for a taxi back to the hotel before collapsing in a hazy bubble with ideas well above my station about this club’s future.

 Two days later I return to the CSC clubhouse to thank Jan, rudely interrupting a visit from his daughter.
 As I snap shots and take one last look at Woody Harrelson’s dead eyes, I think about the creeping commercialisation of Christiania and how the club faces similar pressures.
 I talk about the conversations I’ve had, of the struggle to balance principles with footballing growth.
 He smiles and tells me about the time CSC drew Helsingør in the cup in 2016, a top club in the Danish Superliga.
 They opened up the clubhouse to all Helsingør fans, watching them awkwardly get off the coaches, not knowing what to expect.
 They’re greeted by Jan and the rest of the crew with a warm welcome and as much beer as they can drink.
 He tells me how cool it was to see the shocked smiles on their faces.
 I query why you’d be so hospitable to away fans before such an important game, and he looks happily confused.

 “But it’s great!
 This is exactly what football is supposed to be about right?”

 This appeared in the long sold out issue 10.
-We’ve still got a few limited edition issue 12’s knocking about here, and you can still get the newsstand issue in our 400-odd stockists.
+We’ve still got a few limited issue 14’s knocking about here, and you can still get the newsstand issue in our 400-odd stockists.
 Have a look at this map before going outside though.
-Oh, and you can subscribe to issue 13 here.
+Oh, and you can subscribe to our magazine here.
 We’ll shut up now.